jon-jacky/Piety/editors/edsel.md

 Python statement that assigns the *cmd_h* variable.
 For example, to set the region to 12 lines, type: *!cmd_h = 12*

+## Frame commands ##

+The $L$ command refreshes the entire frame including all windows, and also the command line in the scrolling region.
+This command can be used to recover if display contents get corrupted.

 ## Script commands ##

 When you use the *x* command to execute *ed* commands from a buffer,